yuvraj1898/Weather-Dashboard/README.md

 ![Expanded Card View](screenshot/Expandsearch.png)

-After selecting a city, the weather card expands to show more details.
+After selecting a city, click on the weather card it expands to show more details.
 Here, you can see the weather description and the weather forecast for the next 5 days.
 This information is fetched from the backend API endpoint `localhost:4000/weather?city={cityName}`.

 ## Getting Started